davidjbradshaw/eslint-config-adjunct/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/davidjbradshaw/eslint-config-adjunct.svg)](https://greenkeeper.io/)

-_A mildly opinionated collection of the best lesser known esLint plugins that every project can benefit from._
+> _A mildly opinionated collection of the best lesser known esLint plugins to use along side you main eslint configuration._

-This config is designed to be used alongside any of the major esLint configs, such as `airbnb`, `standard` or `xo`.
+This config is designed to be used alongside any of the major esLint configs, such as [airbnb](https://github.com/airbnb/javascript) or [standard](https://github.com/standard/eslint-config-standard).
 It provides a range of extra rules to enhance the linting of your code.

 ## Install